concord-consortium/Geniverse-SproutCore/README.md

 ./build_and_deploy.sh production_s3
 ```

 Ultimately, the new deployment can be tested at http://geniverse-lab.concord.org.
-Presumably, the same cache issues that arise when deploying to staging apply when deploying to production as well, but the value of immediate testing of any potential change to production justifies the manual cache clearing step.
+The same cache issues that arise when deploying to staging apply when deploying to production as well.

+Note that when deploying to production, a new build is performed, so care must be taken to make sure that what is deployed is identical to what has most recently been tested on staging.
+In theory if a build has already been deployed to staging, deploying to production could be done by simply changing a few symbolic links which would avoid the risks associated with conducting a new build.

 ### GUI CloudFront Invalidation